Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Moduli stacks of -structures

 { } We would now like to describe how Hecke correspondences on $\Bun_{G}$ interact with pullback along the map $\ol{\mf{p}}: \ol{\Bun}_{B} \ra \Bun_{G}$.
-This will be used to show the filtered Hecke eigensheaf property for the geometric Eisenstein series, analogous to the analysis carried out in \cite[Section~3]{BG}.
-In this section, we will just study the geometry of the relevant diagram and use it to deduce that the open inclusion $\Bun_{B} \subset \ol{\Bun}_{B}$ defines a dense subset in the underlying topological space of $\ol{\Bun}_{B}$.
+This will be used in \S 7 to show the filtered Hecke eigensheaf property for the geometric Eisenstein series, analogous to the analysis carried out in \cite[Section~3]{BG}.
 We fix a finite index set $I$, and consider the Hecke stacks $\Hck^{I}_{G,E}$ base-changed to the field $E$ over which $G$ splits.
 We consider the usual diagram